sebgle/eng-doc-parser/README.md

-# Text Data Extraction Scripts
+# Structured Text Processing Utilities

 This repository contains two Python scripts for extracting structured information from `.txt` files in a given folder and exporting the results to a CSV spreadsheet.
 They are designed to process text-based datasets with consistent formatting, automatically identify matching elements, and organize them into an easily analyzable format.